 Final Land Use Domain Mining Domain Rehabilitation Objective (describe the desired feature and/or characteristics of the final land use domain) Indicator (specific attribute associated with the objective) Rehabilitation Completion Criteria (benchmark for the indicator, based on analogue data where appropriate) Example Justification Validation Method (evidence that the benchmark has been achieved) Annual independent rehabilitation report Monitoring verifies there are no gully or tunnel erosion features, or rills >300 mm deep or wide.
 Rehabilitation monitoring reports Agricultural - Grazing (Rehabilitation Area - Pasture) All domains Bushfire: The risk of bushfire and impacts to the community, environment and infrastructure has been addressed as part of rehabilitation.
 Appropriate bushfire hazard controls (where required) have been implemented on the advice from the NSW Rural Fire Service or bushfire consultant.
 Bushfire controls implemented.
 Statement provided and before/after photos.
-Water Management Are a Water Management Area Water Management Area Domain stable and non-polluting Water management structures stabilised and capable of retaining and conveying water without causing pollution No identifiable erosion or sedimentation Visual inspection Photographs Water discharged from site within relevant criteria Monitoring of water discharged from the Mine complies with guideline limits Water quality testing as perthe approved Water Management Plan Agricultural - Grazing (Rehabilitation Area - P asture) Agricultural - Grazing (Rehabilitation Area - Pasture) All domains over the areas disturbed by the mine.
+Water Management Are a Water Management Area Water Management Area Domain stable and non-polluting Water management structures stabilised and capable of retaining and conveying water without causing pollution No identifiable erosion or sedimentation Visual inspection Photographs Water discharged from site within relevant criteria Monitoring of water discharged from the Mine complies with guideline limits Water quality testing as per the approved Water Management Plan Agricultural - Grazing (Rehabilitation Area - Pa asture) Agricultural - Grazing (Rehabilitation Area - Pasture) All domains Re-establishing agricultural over the areas disturbed by mine.
+Pasture) Pasture areas will be capable sustaining grazing with land capability that reflects the primining environment.
+All domains Re-establishing agricultural land over the areas disturbed by the mine.
 Pasture areas will be capable of Area of pasture rehabilitation Rehabilitated pasture areas have been sown with a mixture of pasture species including fast growing, short- lived species and perennial grasses and legumes.
-Rehabilitation records Species selection Rehabilitation areas comprise a mixture of grasses representative of regionally occurring vegetation where possible.
+Rehabilitation records sustaining grazing with land capability that reflects the pre- mining environment.
+Species selection Rehabilitation areas comprise a mixture of grasses representative of regionally occurring vegetation where possible.
 Grasses sown will be selected from appropriate analogue sites.
 Rehabilitation records Rehabilitation monitoring reports Vegetation establishment Rehabilitation monitoring records verify that ground cover (vegetation, leaf litter, and mulch) is at least 85%.
-The first monitoring program will be completed within 12 to 18 months of rehabilitation to quantify pasture crop establishment.
-Rehabilitation monitoring reports No bare surfaces >20 m 2 in area or >10 m in length down slope as indicated by rehabilitation monitoring at Year 5 following establishment.
+The first monitoring program will be completed within 12 to 18 months of rehabilitation to quantify Rehabilitation monitoring reports pasture crop establishment.
+No bare surfaces >20 m 2 in area or >10 m in length down slope as indicated by rehabilitation monitoring at Year 5 following establishment.
 Rehabilitation monitoring reports Remote sensing (LiDAR) Vegetation health Rehabilitation monitoring shows that pasture health is comparable to analogue sites.
-Rehabilitation monitoring reports Phase 5 - Ecosystem a nd Land Use Developm ent · · All domains All domains All domains Weeds are controlled.
-Weed presence Number of weed species and abundance average no greater than20% more than that of analogue sites Rehabilitation monitoring reports
+Rehabilitation monitoring reports Phase 5 - Ecosystem a nd Land Use Developm ent